Volant Spatula: Post-Volant

 Atomic decided to radically change the marketing strategy for Volant.
 It ended Volant's relationship with Shane McConkey, turning Volant into a limited-production fashion ski brand marketed and distributed in Europe.
 Accordingly, McConkey's entire line of Volant Machete skis, which included the Spatula, was terminated.
 Volant shifted from a broad performance brand to a marketing strategy based upon quality and luxury limited to on-piste use, joining forces with luxury brands such as Goldbergh.

 McConkey wanted to build the next generation of the Spatula when he lost Volant's support and moved to K2, where he ultimately designed the K2 Pontoon to avoid future patent infringement.
 In private conversations, McConkey confided in Turner that the Pontoon was not nearly as good as the Spatula.

 Peter Turner went on to co-found the ski company Drake PowderworkS, better known as DPS, and discussed ways of improving on the Spatula design with McConkey, including by adding a small amount of side cut underfoot to give the ski controllability in hard snow or in risky conditions such as a ridge line traverse or the top of a snow chute.
 Turner designed these attributes into the DPS Lotus 138.
 McConkey told Turner that DPS did a good job with that design.

 Although Atomic maintained Volant's existing intellectual property rights for stainless steel skis, it did not pursue the patent for the Spatula itself.
 Atomic continues to manufacture Volant stainless steel skis as of November, 2023, but after retaining its own branding identity for nearly 20 years, the volantski.com domain started directing to atomic.com.
-Volant skis for the 2023-24 season eliminated various images of a stylized "V" that represented Volant since its inception, replacing it with the Atomic image and adding with word "Atomic" to the skis for the first time.
+Volant skis for the 2023–2024 season eliminated various images of a stylized "V", which had represented Volant since its inception, replacing it with the Atomic image and adding the word Atomic to the skis for the first time.